sjchiass/kibbot/README.md

 ## Your cats' best friend

-The Kib Bot is a Raspberry Pi integrated into a pet food dispenser.
+The Kib Bot is a Raspberry Pi tapped into a pet food dispenser.
 It lets you operate the feeder remotely.
-It can be modified to perform other functions, like logging and protecting against misclicks.
+It can be modified to do custom stuff, like logging and protecting against accidental feedings.

 ![Inside of food dispenser](./images/inside_pi.jpg)

-Connect the Kib Bot to your VPN and operate it away from home!
+For extra fun, connect your Kib Bot to your VPN and use it away from home!
 Your cats will love it!

 ![Photo of two cats both trying to eat from the automatic feeder](./images/cat_crowd.jpg)

+... better get two ...

 ### Requirements

-This code will run off of a Raspberry Pi single-board computer that is able to run Flask.
-It also requires some kind of pet food dispenser, one that you've modified to connect to the Raspberry Pi.
+This code will run off of a Raspberry Pi single-board computer.
+You'll also need some kind of pet food dispenser, one that you've modified to connect to the Raspberry Pi.

 The code uses RPi.GPIO through a motor controller.
 It could be run on a different machine as long as it's able to control a motor and connect to the internet.
+The internet connection is what really makes this fun.

 The code also needs to be able to read a pin, assuming your food dispenser uses a switch to detect the motor's position.
 Any Raspberry Pi or microcontroller can do this.